 I struck gold with this recipe back at the high school where I taught; the kids went nuts for it.
 They insisted it tasted exactly like the cinnamon apples at Boston Market.
-Since then it’s popped up in my repertoire a few times and I’ve gotten increasingly creative with ways to serve – on top of waffles in the morning, over ice cream, or just as a side at the dinner table – it all works!
+Since then it’s popped up in my repertoire a few times and I’ve gotten increasingly creative with ways to serve – on top of waffles in the morning, over ice cream, or just as a side at the dinner table – it all works.
+Pretty sure this recipe has roots in Central PA – if anyone has any insight I would love to hear it.

 I mentioned this already but the ways to serve these apples are nearly endless.
-Make them ahead and serve them on pancakes like these gingerbread ones, or reduce the sugar a bit and serve with a pork tenderloin at dinner.
+Make them ahead and serve them on pancakes, or reduce the sugar a bit and serve with a pork tenderloin at dinner.
 Or just do what I do, which is sit at the open fridge and eat them out of the container with my fingers.
 It’s all good.
+This is especially kid pleasing, and since I like to have something at each dinner that I won’t hear the kids gripe about, this is a perfect option to keep in the fridge.

 4 tbsp. unsalted butter, divided

-4 Fuji or Gala apples, peeled, halved, cored, and cut into 8 slices
+4 Fuji or Gala apples, peeled, cored, and cut into 8 slices

 1 c. water